New Zealand Ski Fields Are Preparing to Open for the 2021 Season

-After the disrupted domestic-only ski season in 2020, thrill-seekers from both sides of the ditch could be hitting New Zealand's pristine slopes from as early as June.
+After the disrupted domestic-only ski season in 2020 — and with travellers from Australia permitted to enter New Zealand without quarantining from mid-April 2021 — thrill-seekers from both sides of the ditch could be hitting NZ's pristine slopes from as early as June.

-Mount Hutt is set to be the first to open from 11 June to 17 October.
+Mount Hutt is set to be the first to open from Friday, June 11–Sunday, October 17.
 It will be open seven days with capacity on the mountain increased thanks to the brand new Nor'west Express eight-seat chairlift.
 With a ride time of only two minutes, the lift will have capacity to carry up to 3000 skiers per hour.
 It also features a loading carpet to assist those who are new to using chairlifts.
 The field's full moon skiing event will also return.

-Cardrona Alpine Resort's Olympic-sized superpipe will be open from 12 June until 17 October.
+Cardrona Alpine Resort's Olympic-sized superpipe will be open from Saturday, June 12 until Sunday, October 17..
 The ski field is also adding another chairlift to its network, which opens up a new major section of skiable terrain on the southern face.
-Sibling ski field Treble Cone is scheduled to open from 26 June to 26 September, and for cross-country skiers and snow-shoers, Cardrona's Snow Farm is intending to open for the 2021 winter from 18 June to 19 September.
+Sibling ski field Treble Cone is scheduled to open from Saturday, June 26–Sunday, September 26, and for cross-country skiers and snow-shoers, Cardrona's Snow Farm is intending to open for the 2021 winter from Friday, June 18–Sunday, September 19.

 With the quarantine-free trans-Tasman travel bubble set to open from Sunday, April 18, a rise in visitor numbers is expected across all fields.
 All ski field 2021 season plans are dependent on snow conditions, as well as COVID-19 guidelines and expectations set out by the New Zealand Government.